isomerpages/ncss-ssi/stories/peng-haiying.md

 ---
-title: Ms Peng Haiying, Executive Director, SUN-DAC
+title: Ms Peng Haiying
 permalink: /stories/peng-haiying/
 ---
+## Ms Peng Haiying, Executive Director, SUN-DAC

 At a crossroad juncture in her life, Haiying’s discussion with her parents led to their support, and the opening quote, in reinforcing her decision to step into the social service sector.